 For the vendor agreement to be legally binding, it needs to adhere to the elements of a contract:

 Managing vendor agreements effectively is a significant aspect of business operations.
 In addition to ensuring the elements above, It's crucial to keep track of these agreements and ensure they're fulfilling their purpose.
-That's where vendor management software comes into play.
+That's where vendor contract management software comes into play.

-CobbleStone Contract Insight® vendor management and contract lifecycle software offers the features mentioned throughout this article and almost countless others to streamline vendor agreement drafting, negotiation, execution, and post-execution vendor and contract analytics.
+CobbleStone Contract Insight® vendor contract management and contract lifecycle software offers the features mentioned throughout this article and almost countless others to streamline vendor agreement drafting, negotiation, execution, and post-execution vendor and contract analytics.

 *Legal Disclaimer: This article is not legal advice.
 The content of this article is for general informational and educational purposes only.
 The information on this website may not present the most up-to-date legal information.
 Readers should contact their attorney for legal advice regarding any particular legal matter.